alg/resque/README.markdown

 In This Fork
 ------------

+* Dynamic queue names.
+If you want your job class to tell Resque which queue to use for a particular job, you can do so by defining a method #queue(arguments) in your job class.
+Previously (and these options still there), you could define the queue name statically with a class variable @queue or the parameter-less method #queue.

+        class Job
+          def self.perform(arg1, arg2)
+          end

+          def self.queue(arg1, arg2)
+            return 'queue_name'
+          end
+        end

 * Custom interval strategy.
 If specified, every time the worker is going to sleep, it askes the interval strategy delegate to tell how long it needs to sleep.
 It gives the list of all #assigned_queues and the #default_interval that was given during